DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Red Sox rank 25th in baseball in home runs surrendered (159 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs given up (160 total, 1.3 per game).

-- Crawford makes the start for the Red Sox, his 16th of the season.
-He is 5-6 with a 3.70 ERA and 89 strikeouts through 90 2/3 innings pitched.
+- Winckowski starts for the first time this season for the Red Sox.

-- The righty last pitched on Sunday against the Detroit Tigers, when he went 4 2/3 innings, allowing two earned runs while giving up three hits.
+- The 25-year-old right-hander has 44 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.